 Since 25 May 2018, the European data protection basic regulation (GDPR) has been effective in all member states of the European Union.
 This means that high fines can be imposed if the requirements are not met.
 The aim of the GDPR is to protect personal data equally in all EU member states and to strengthen the rights of Internet users by standardising data protection.

-In addition, a ruling by the European Court of Justice (ECJ) on July 29, 2019. declared cookie opt-ins to be a duty that can be has declared.
-However, this information seems to be far from having reached all website operators.
-This is at least indicated by a study that I would like to present to you in the following.
+In addition, a ruling by the European Court of Justice (ECJ) on July 29, 2019 declared cookie opt-ins to be a duty to warn.
+However, this information does not seem to have reached all website operators yet.
+This is at least indicated by a study that I would like to present to you below.

 Study examines interaction with cookie banners

-Researchers from the Ruhr-Universität Bochum and the University of Michigan analysed 1,000 cookie notices to find out how cookie banners are currently implemented in the EU.
-As part of their study, they examined the placement of the banners, the number of choices and whether users were pressured into consent ("nudging").
+Researchers from Ruhr-Universität Bochum and the University of Michigan analyzed 1,000 cookie notices to find out how cookie banners are currently implemented in the EU.
+As part of their study, they examined, among other things, the placement of the banners, the number of choices, and whether users were pressured into consent ("nudging").